How To Align UX and SEO To Achieve Desired Results?

 As you might already know, pages without images or any visual aesthetic, for that matter, look monotonous.
 Therefore not UX and SEO-friendly.

-You can use free vector images to demonstrate the points you make in blog articles, highlight the items in your catalog, or improve the aesthetics and persuasiveness of your sales pages.
+You can use free vector images to demonstrate the points you make in blog articles, highlight the items in your online catalog, or improve the aesthetics and persuasiveness of your sales pages.
 Obviously, depending on your objectives, you could wish to incorporate illustrations, screenshots, infographics, diagrams, and more.

 Images, however, add weight to pages and slow down a site’s loading time.
 Therefore, adding photographs purely for aesthetic reasons would not be recommended.
 Every image you include should benefit the SEO user experience.
 For this purpose, you can: